melikaknight/Deep-Q-Learning-for-Lunar-Landing/README.md

 Copy code
 jupyter notebook Deep Q-Learning for Lunar Landing.ipynb Run all cells to:
 Set up the environment.
 Train the Deep Q-Learning agent.
 Monitor the training progress and evaluate the agent's performance.

----
-## 📊Results
+## 📊 Results
 The trained agent learns to land the spacecraft successfully after several episodes of training.
 The performance can be measured using the following metrics:

-Cumulative reward per episode: Indicates how well the agent is performing over time.
+- **Cumulative reward per episode**: Indicates how well the agent is performing over time.
-Landing success rate: Tracks the agent's ability to safely land.
+- **Landing success rate**: Tracks the agent's ability to safely land.

-Key Outcomes:
+### Key Outcomes:
-Successful landings with minimal crashes.
+- Successful landings with minimal crashes.
-Optimal fuel usage for efficient landings.
+- Optimal fuel usage for efficient landings.
-For more detailed performance visualizations, you can refer to the graphs generated in the notebook.
----

 ## 🎥 Demo
 Watch the trained agent in action as it performs successful lunar landings!
 [Watch the demo video](./path-to-your-video-file.mp4)